matthewgcastle1/num_methods/README.md

 # num_methods
-A set of numerical methods written in python
+A set of numerical methods written as python functions.
+A sample driver is included.